rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

 ## IV - Initial Git steps

-The first two steps involve pulling (or cloning if a fresh start is required) the repository, and creating a feature/bug-fix branch.
-Pretty straightforward stuff, and there are no surprises here so no need to expand further, _although_ I would like to take this opportunity to describe some of the Git-specific configuration required.
+The first two steps involve pulling (or cloning if a fresh start is required) the repository and creating a feature/bug-fix branch.
+Pretty straightforward stuff, there are no surprises here so no need to expand further, _although_ I would like to take this opportunity to describe some of the Git-specific configuration required.

 ### Git Configuration: .gitignore